nodefluxio/vortex/docs/user-guides/experiment_file_config.md

 ## Trainer

 Flagged with `trainer` key (dict) in the experiment file.
-This configuration set how we train, validate on training, and several other configurations related to training iterations.
+This configuration set how we train and several other configurations related to training iterations.
 E.g. :

 ```yaml
 trainer: {